CompSciOrBust/Amiigo/README.md

 You can also use the touch screen to select an Amiibo by tapping on a item in the list, tapping the emulation status rectangle will toggle the emulation state, and tapping the currently selected Amiibo on the top rectangle will move on to the next Amiibo.

+## Support
+For support please use [the offical GBATemp thread](https://gbatemp.net/threads/amiigo-emuiibo-gui.549964/) unless you are reporting a bug in which case open a issue here on GitHub.

 ## Screenshots
 <img src="https://raw.githubusercontent.com/CompSciOrBust/Amiigo/master/Screenshots/Screenshot_1.jpg" width="432"/> <img src="https://raw.githubusercontent.com/CompSciOrBust/Amiigo/master/Screenshots/Screenshot_2.jpg" width="432"/>
 <img src="https://raw.githubusercontent.com/CompSciOrBust/Amiigo/master/Screenshots/Screenshot_3.jpg" width="432"/> <img src="https://raw.githubusercontent.com/CompSciOrBust/Amiigo/master/Screenshots/Screenshot_4.jpg" width="432"/>